-Without a comprehensive and integrated approach to medical science that includes dental health, our public policy will never provide the best answers to prevention, early detection and treatment for the most common diseases, as well as many rare ones.
+Without a comprehensive and integrated approach to medical science that includes dental and oral health, our public policy will never provide the best answers to prevention, early detection and treatment for the most common diseases, as well as many rare ones.
 By attracting and giving visibility to such methodologies Frontiers in Dental Medicine, in synergy with Frontiers in Oral Health, will be a critical player in achieving our ultimate goal of improving the quality of life and well-being for all communities.
 Frontiers in Dental Medicine is committed to advancing the importance of dental-oral factors in the health consciousness of professionals, researchers, policymakers and the public.

 Short Name: Front.
 Dent.
 Med